The Impact of Two Churches

 Since I was very active in the many services at St. Paul, Rev. Charles Harvey, the pastor, gave me the opportunity to speak on a Sunday morning, the 2nd Sunday in June 1973 to represent the young people.
 I had to put on robe because I was not allowed in the pulpit without one.
 Now that made me nervous.
 Little did I know God was preparing me to speak before people.

 Now in the secretarial field I served in several areas such as: choir, junior missionaries, ushers, Sunday School and as Pastor Harvey’s personal secretary.
 After serving for a period of time, I realized there was a special love inside me for that type of service.
 It developed my skills as a writer.

-When I look back over the years I realize that everything I do now began at St. Paul because the Pastor and the members encouraged me to grow.
+When I look back over the years, I realize that everything I do now began at St. Paul because the Pastor and the members encouraged me to grow.
 The pastor expressed how proud he was of the type of young lady I was becoming.
-Many times he called me a servant for the Lord.
+Many times, he called me a servant of the Lord.